Papatheodorou-Group/BENGAL/README.md

 ## System requirements
 #### Hardware:
 This workflow is written to be executed on HPC clusters with LSF job scheduler.
-It could be easily adapted to other schedulers by changing job resource syntax in the nextflow script.
+It could be easily adapted to other schedulers by changing job resource syntax in the nextflow config file.
 If the GPU inplementation of scVI/scANVI is to be used (beneficial for speeding up the integration on large datasets), GPU computing nodes are required, please refer to [scVI-tools site](https://scvi-tools.org/) for respective setups.

 #### OS:
 Development of this workflow was done on Rocky Linux 8.5 (RHEL), while in theory this can be run on any linux distribution.
 To run the GPU inplementation of scVI/scANVI we used Nvidia Tesla V100 GPUs.